How to Save Money by Refinancing an Auto Loan

 - Ask if there is a pre-payment penalty built into the loan.
 Avoid this because it will penalize you for paying off your loan early.

 - Once you've compared all of your options, submit your loan application to the bank with the best deal.

 Final Tips for Auto Loan Refinancing

-- Avoid cash-out refinance offers (refinancing for more than the amount owed so you get the difference in cash).
-That may be an option with a home mortgage, but not the best for a car.
-These add to the length and cost of your loan and a car loses value quickly, so it's not likely to save money.
+Avoid cash-out refinance offers (refinancing for more than the amount owed so you get the difference in cash).
+That may be an option with a home mortgage, but they're not the best when it comes to cars as they add to the length and cost of your loan—cars lose value quickly, so it's not likely to save you any money.